oneblockmore/docs-1/quickstart.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

 Great!
-Now that the tests pass, build the service for deployment by runing `oasis build`.
+Now that the tests pass, build the service for deployment by running `oasis build`.
 We'll do the deploy in the next step.

 ## Integration Test Using the Local Chain